 In the current economic landscape, advisors may be seeking alternative strategies to diversify portfolio risk, enhance returns above public market performance, or generate income beyond traditional fixed income.
 Learn why some advisors are turning to structured notes.

-Structured notes have long been used by certain advisors to seek a variety of different objectives, some of which include:
+Structured investments, and structured notes in particular, have long been used by certain advisors to seek a variety of different objectives, some of which include:

 Structured notes can be used: 1) as an allocation tool for portfolios; 2) tailored to express a particular view on the markets; and/or 3) to supplement existing portfolios with the potential for yield, growth, or protection.